Quantum Fourier Transform Has Small Entanglement: Introduction

 In this paper, we develop an understanding of the low entanglement of the QFT and prove bounds on the Schmidt coefficients.
 We find that the low entanglement stems from the mapping of the Schmidt coefficients to the solution of the spectral concentration problem, a well-known problem in signal processing \cite{Slepian_1961, Landau_1961, Landau_1962, Slepian_1964, Slepian_1978} which aims to find a vector of a given length whose Fourier transform is maximally localized on a given frequency interval.
-By choosing a number of qubits $n$, one is discretizing the spectral-concentration problem on an exponentially fine grid of $2^n$ points.
+By choosing a number of qubits $n$, one is discretizing the \emph{spectral-concentration} problem on an exponentially fine grid of $2^n$ points.
 One can also view the discretized problem as finding the singular values of sub-matrices of the discrete Fourier transform matrix.
 The rapid decay of the eigenvalues in spectral concentration is well-understood \cite{Slepian_1978, Karnik_2019_1, Matthysen_2016, Karnik_2019_2, Zhu_2015, Boulsane_2020, Karnik_2021}.

-Employing such previous results, we prove bounds on the Schmidt coefficients of the core part of the QFT.
-The low entanglement of the QFT allows us to construct an efficient matrix product operator (MPO) representation, as the Schmidt coefficients will quickly decay below machine precision and can be thrown away.
-The dimension of the MPO is not only constant in the number of qubits, it is also remarkably small: an MPO of dimension 8 is sufficient for double precision accuracy.
+Employing such previous results, we prove bounds on the Schmidt coefficients of the core part of the QFT, implying the QFT's low-entanglement structure.
+This allows us to construct an efficient matrix product operator (MPO) representation.
+The dimension of the MPO is not only nearly constant in the number of qubits, it is also remarkably small: an MPO of dimension 8 is sufficient for double precision accuracy.
 Therefore, by simply applying the QFT-MPO to an MPS with a low bond dimension, one can simulate the QFT in a time linear in the number of qubits, i.e. logarithmic in the Hilbert space size, and with a very small coefficient for the dominant term.
 We note our scheme is fundamentally different from previous efficient tensor network simulations of the QFT \cite{Aharonov_2006, Yoran_2007} in three ways: firstly, the low-rank structure of the QFT was not known and thus not used; secondly, the cited work considered the operator being applied and postselected on some states, while we are simulating the compression of the QFT operator itself; thirdly, the cited work considered the approximate QFT (AQFT) while we are simulating the full circuit of the QFT.

 Our paper is organized as follows.
 In Section~\ref{subsection:QFT_LE} we present our results on the bounds of Schmidt coefficients of the QFT, and prove this bound in Section~\ref{subsection:QFT_LE_proof} by connecting to the spectral concentration problem.
 Then we provide a more intuitive explanation of the QFT's low entanglement in Section~\ref{subsection:area_law} by connecting to the area law for dynamics.
 In Section~\ref{subsection:TN_MPO} we briefly introduce the concept of tensor networks and the MPOs.
 Followed by that, in Section~\ref{subsection:QFT_TN} we introduce a tensor network representation of the QFT and an efficient algorithm for generating the MPO for the QFT.
 Finally, in Section~\ref{section:QFT_vs_FFT} we benchmark the QFT-MPO method against the fast Fourier transform (FFT) algorithm on classical computers, and demonstrate its benefits over FFT for many classes of functions.